j450h1/teslaR/README.md

 # teslaR
-Proof of concept R package for calling the Tesla Model 3 JSON API.
+Proof of concept R package for calling the Tesla Model S JSON API.